mckeeh3/me-dot-u-dot/README.md

 **Akka Agent Tools:**

-- `GetGameStateTool` - Retrieves a compact view of the current board, players, scores, and move history
+- `GameStateTool` - Retrieves a compact view of the current board, players, scores, and move history
-- `MakeMoveTool` - Submits the agent's selected move to the game entity after validation
+- `GameMoveTool` - Submits the agent's selected move (and can retrieve move history for post-game analysis)
-- `GetYourPlaybookTool` - Returns the latest playbook instructions for the requesting agent
-- `UpdateYourPlaybookTool` - Overwrites the agent's playbook with a revised instruction set
+- `PlaybookTool` - Reads or overwrites the agent's playbook instructions
-- `GetYourSystemPromptTool` - Provides the persisted system prompt when preparing an update
-- `UpdateYourSystemPromptTool` - Persists a new system prompt / role definition for the agent
+- `SystemPromptTool` - Reads or overwrites the agent's system prompt / role definition
-- `GetGameMoveHistoryTool` - Supplies enriched move timelines (including scoring sequences) for post-game analysis

 **Views:**